Why Study Philosophy?

 Graduate Record Exam (GRE)

 Philosophy majors outperform all other majors on both the Verbal Reasoning and Analytical Writing sections of the GRE.
-Here is a comprehensive list of the average scores.
+Here are the average scores for representative majors on the Verbal Reasoning section (click the link above for a comprehensive list):

-Average scores for representative majors in the Analytical Writing section:
+Here are the average scores for representative majors on the Analytical Writing section of the GRE:

 Graduate Management Admissions Test (GMAT)

-Philosophy majors outperform business, finance, marketing, information systems, international business, and accounting majors on the Graduate Management Admission Test (GMAT) and outperform every undergraduate major except physics, math, and engineering.
+Philosophy majors outperform business, finance, marketing, information systems, international business, and accounting majorson the Graduate Management Admission Test (GMAT) and outperform every undergraduate major except mathematics and physics.
+Here are average scores for representative majors on the GMAT (click the link above for a comprehensive list):

-The analytical skills you learn in philosophy courses are also very useful for legal analysis.
-Richard Posner, who served as chief judge of the US Court of Appeals for the Seventh Circuit, put it this way:
+The analytical skills you learn in philosophy courses are useful for legal analysis.
+As Judge Richard Posner, United States Seventh Circuit Court of Appeals, said:

-And here's what the American Bar Association's Council on Legal Education and Opportunity has said about the value of taking philosophy courses for admission to law school:
+And here's what the American Bar Association said about the value of taking philosophy courses for admission to law school (you can also view the full publication):

-(Note: Although the data above demonstrate that philosophy majors do extremely well on standardized tests, they do not show that studying philosophy is causally responsible for high test scores.
-It's possible that students who choose to major in philosophy tend to be students who would do well on standardized tests regardless of their choice of major.)
+( Note: Although the data above demonstrate that philosophy majors do extremely well on standardized tests, they do not show that studying philosophy is causally responsible for high test scores.
+There may be some self selection at work, i.e., students who choose to major in philosophy may tend to be students who would do well on standardized tests regardless of their major choice.)

 Give Yourself an Edge in the Job Market

 Whatever your chosen career path, majoring or double-majoring in philosophy can give you a competitive edge in the job market.
-Philosophy majors are well-trained in ethics and in critical thinking.
-Philosophy majors are good communicators and are well-trained in the basic skills of reasoning and problem solving.
-These are the skills that will take you beyond entry-level positions into mid- and high-level positions.
+Philosophy majors are well trained in ethics and in critical thinking.
+Philosophy majors are good communicators and are well trained in the basic skills of reasoning and problem solving.
+They're disciplined, determined, ambitious, agile, open minded, and highly intelligent.
+These are the traits that will take you beyond entry-level positions into mid- and high-level positions.

-Indeed, a recent Payscale study of 3.5 million people found that the mid-career median salary of philosophy majors is $94, 300.
-As an article in FiveThirtyEight points out, "when it comes to earnings for people who only have undergraduate degrees, philosophy majors… have the highest salary growth trajectory from entry to mid-career."
+Indeed, a recent study of 1.2 million people reported in the Wall Street Journal found that the mid-career median salary of philosophy majors is $81,200the highest among all humanities and social science majors except economics, and seventh overall among majors offered at IUP, behind economics, physics, computer science, mathematics, finance, and MIS.
+As a recent article in Forbes magazine points out, "if you looked at the pay of people 15 years out, philosophy is in the top 10%."
 Whether you're headed for a career in business, information technology, social services, law, or the health professions, having majored or double-majored in philosophy can help distinguish you from the pack.

-Philosophical questions arise in every discipline, and adding a secondary major in philosophy can provide a new perspective on your primary course of study.
-Coursework in philosophy of science (PHIL 330), philosophy of mind (360), the philosophy of human nature (PHIL 390), and metaphysics and epistemology (PHIL 420) can deepen your understanding of the methods, assumptions, and implications of natural science and social science.
+Coursework in metaphysics (PHIL 420), the philosophy of science (PHIL 330), the theory of knowledge (PHIL 421), and the philosophy of human nature (PHIL 390) can deepen your understanding of the methods, assumptions, and implications of natural science and social science.
 Coursework in the history of ideas (PHIL 324, 325, and 326) can deepen your understanding of academic pursuits, generally.
-Coursework in ethics (PHIL 122, 130, 270, 320) and political philosophy (PHIL 323) will provide you with orientation for work in social science, business, criminology, the health professions, or safety science.
-Our program is designed to be flexible for students who who declare the major as sophomores or even juniors.
+Coursework in ethics (PHIL 122, 270, 320) and political philosophy (Phil 323) will provide you orientation for work in social science, business, criminology, the health professions, or safety science.
+Philosophers also take a distinctive perspective on aesthetic questions of interest to fine arts majors (PHIL 223) and questions about the mind of interest to psychology majors (PHIL 360).

 "The Earning Power of Philosophy Majors" The Atlantic.
 "We hear again and again that employers value creative problem solving and the ability to deal with ambiguity in their new hires, and I can't think of another major that would better prepare you with those skills than the study of philosophy."